nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all bookings : `list`

-Shows a list of all bookings in the address book.
+Shows a list of all bookings in the bookingPeriod book.

 Format: `list`